 Other companies that joined their portfolio this year include:

-Findworka – a platform with a network of pre-vetted professionals that can build software products and extend the engineering teams of ambitious organisations.
+A platform with a network of pre-vetted professionals that can build software products and extend the engineering teams of ambitious organizations.

-Big Pot – a power utility company which aims to provide energy to small and medium-sized residences and businesses through smart community microgrids formed by geographically dispersed privately and commercially owned solar photovoltaic panel installations, fossil fuel based power generators and lithium-ion battery storage.
+A power utility company that aims to provide energy to small and medium-sized residences and businesses through smart community microgrids formed by geographically dispersed privately and commercially owned solar photovoltaic panel installations, fossil fuel-based power generators, and lithium-ion battery storage.

 For startups in their idea phase, application for their pre-incubation program is now open and available here.

 Subscribe for Updates